Leo4815162342/dukascopy-node/README.md

 #### **`instrument`**

 * Type: `String`
-* Description: an id of the requested instrument
+* Description: an id of the trading instrument
 * Required: true
 * Supported values: see **Supported instruments** section

 #### **`dates`**

 * Type: `Object`
-* Description: an object with requested date range
+* Description: an object with date range
 * Required: true

 #### **`dates.from`**